Creating a Dedicated Network

 Check Your Coverage

 Check your router placement to ensure there is ample Wi-Fi coverage where registers are set up.
-Thinking about purchasing a mobile hotspot to use for internet?
+Thinking about purchasing a mobile hotspot to use for the internet?
 Check your carrier’s coverage map to ensure it works where you need it.

 Tips for Setting up Your Router

-• Set up your router in an open area central to where your register is located.
+- Set up your router in an open area central to where your register is located.
 Because of how Wi-Fi signals travel, it’s best to elevate the device.
 Don’t put it under a counter, in a closet, or in any other enclosed location.

-• Any device emitting a wireless signal can potentially interfere with your network.
+- Any device emitting a wireless signal can potentially interfere with your network.
 Set up the router at least a few feet away from cordless phones, microwaves, wireless cameras, and other such devices.